peterukena/mdc_doc/README.md

 My knowledge also lacks about the "Describe how and when Magento flushes output variables using the front controller" - any help is totally appreaciated. :)

+I need more help again on the "Describe how Magento works with database tables" part.
+I just have no clue at the moment. :/